magiruuvelvet/gentoo-portage-config/BROKEN.md

 ## Chromium

+**WHAT THE FUCK, KIND OF RESOLVED, BUT ACTUALLY NOT!!**

+I figured out why this piece of an overengineered shit engine is crashing when compiled against LLVM runtime libraries.
+Thanks to the `--single-process` option using the Qt Web Engine I found out that the v8 backtrace handler is silently loading `libgcc_s` for no apparent reason, even though the engine was compiled against `libunwind` and than fucking fails because "reasons".
+When moving the gcc_s library out of sight by renaming it the engine has no fucking way to load this piece of shit library and than everything fucking works like what the fuck dude.
+Netflix works, fucking everything just works.
+What the fuck Google are you doing?
+Why are you loading shit you aren't supposed to load when not compiled and linked against this library???????!!!!
+Now I need a way to figure out how to keep software which depends on libgcc_s running, but at the same time hide it from you, for fucks sake.

 The entire chromium web engine by itself is completely borked when not built against GNU runtime libraries.
 Compiling with clang itself works, but only when using GNU/libstdc++.
 (`clang -stdlib=libstdc++`, *note that libc++ is the default stdlib for my clang build*)